-In any emergency, University of Guelphs overriding objectives will be to:
+In any emergency, the University of Guelph's overriding objectives will be to:

-- Protect life, safety of humans and animals, - Safeguard research, critical records, valuable and irreplaceable materials, - Secure our critical infrastructure and facilities, - Maintain the teaching and research programs.
+- Protect life, and safety of humans and animals. - Safeguard research, critical records, valuable and irreplaceable materials. - Secure our critical infrastructure and facilities. - Maintain teaching and research activities.

-General emergency management priorities follow, ranked in descending priority.
-These priorities may be influenced by factors such as day, week, semester and location:
+General emergency management priorities are ranked in descending priority below.
+These priorities may be influenced by factors such as day, week, semester, and location:

-- Our campus community members (staff, students, faculty, visitors and workers) - Facilities and infrastructure that sustain the emergency response (i.e., emergency systems, utilities, communication services, computer installations, transportation systems), - Buildings critical to health and safety medical facilities, emergency shelters, food supplies, sites containing potential hazards, - Buildings used by dependent populations residences, occupied classrooms, labs, and offices, the Ontario Veterinary College, McLaughlin Library and special event venues, - Facilities containing research, animals and other critical materials, - Classroom and administrative buildings.
+- Our campus community members (staff, students, faculty, visitors and workers) - Facilities and infrastructure that sustain the emergency response (i.e., emergency systems, utilities, communication services, computer installations, transportation systems) - Buildings critical to health and safety medical facilities, emergency shelters, food supplies, sites containing potential hazards

+- Buildings used by dependent populations residences, occupied classrooms, labs, and offices, the Ontario Veterinary College, McLaughlin Library, and special event venues - Facilities containing research, animals, and other critical materials - Unoccupied classroom and administrative buildings